Games research and education (M.Sc. and Ph.D.)

 March 1, 2017

 Which came first: the chicken or the egg?
 This talk by IGD's Stefano Gualeni will settle this issue once and for all.
-This upcoming public talk, part of the Cafe' Scientifique talk series is titled: ‘Chicken and Egg’ philosophical play with thought … read more
+This upcoming public talk, part of the Cafe' Scientifique talk series is titled: ‘Chicken and Egg’ philosophical … read more

 • Tagged: